Chapter Nine: Vehicles

 balloon off of a balloon), the Vehicle's ability to Move is eliminated

-Air-based flight systems are especially fragile (as opposed to space or antigravity flight, which are damaged as normal) - the destruction
+Aerodynamic Flight systems are especially fragile (as opposed to space or magic Flight, which tend to be more resilient).
+The destruction

 of one blade of a helicopter or one wing of a dragon is enough to